-234. As regards Guen, the Prosecutor submits that (i) [REDACTED]; (ii) the National Coordination 'endorsed and/or rewarded the Guen group'; and (iii) [REDACTED].
+234. As regards Guen, the Prosecutor submits that (i) 'MOKOM was in contact with persons in GUEN alleged to be elements of the GUEN Group or closely linked to it' (collectively referred to as 'the Guen Anti-Balaka leadership') from at least 1 February 2014 to at least 23 February 2014; (ii) the National Coordination 'endorsed and/or rewarded the Guen group'; and (iii) the GUEN Group 'received instructions and directions from the National Coordination (MOKOM)'.

-235. In support of these allegations, the Prosecutor relies on (i) [REDACTED];499 (ii) media reports;500 and (iii) the fact that 'members of the Anti-Balaka National Coordination, including [REDACTED], as well as an official delegation from the Coordination, visited the village in the days following the 4 February 2014 executions'.501 An additional inference is drawn from the fact that the National Coordination 'rewarded the GUEN Group after it had departed from GUEN by endorsing the continued Anti-Balaka membership of its members through issuing them with Anti-Balaka identification badges'.502
+235. In support of these allegations, the Prosecutor relies on (i) CDRs of telephone contacts between Mokom and 'an anti-Balaka member or conduit in Guen concerning Anti-Balaka operations'; (ii) media reports; and (iii) the fact that 'members of the Anti-Balaka National Coordination, including NDOGUIA, as well as an official delegation from the Coordination, visited the village in the days following the 4 February 2014 executions'.
+501 An additional inference is drawn from the fact that the National Coordination 'rewarded the GUEN Group after it had departed from GUEN by endorsing the continued Anti-Balaka membership of its members through issuing them with Anti-Balaka identification badges'.
+502 conclusive finding, albeit at the lower evidentiary threshold applicable at this stage, as well as on the very limited relevance of media and open source reporting for the same purpose.
+The Prosecutor submits that assuming that the phone calls emerging from the CDRs 'were made to or from MOKOM directly and indirectly concerning Anti-Balaka operations taking place there' is 'the only reasonable inference arising from the timing of the contacts, the stature of the persons involved, their respective locations, and the circumstances on the ground at the time'.
+Even if the Chamber were to agree with this assumption, concluding that instructions to commit crimes were imparted during and by means of those contacts would be taking this inference several steps too far.
+Furthermore, the Chamber notes that many of the contacts between the local Anti-Balaka leadership and Mokom were not to the latter but to his deputy.